Royston Smith: Early life and career

 Smith was born on 13 May 1964 Harefield, Southampton to Frank Wilmot and Marie Cecilia Smith (née Page).
 He grew up in the suburb of Bitterne Park, and attended Bitterne Park School.

 He became an engineer for the Royal Air Force (RAF) in 1980, working on the Hawker Siddeley Nimrod fleet for 10 years.
 Smith then worked for British Airways as an aeronautical engineer at London Heathrow for 16 years.

 Smith owned the local bike shop Triangle Cycles in Bitterne Park from 1993 to 2003, and was the chairman of the Triangle Traders' association.
-He founded the public relations consultancy Vigilo Ltd in 2006.
+He set up a public relations consultancy, Vigilo Ltd, in 2006.
 He has been a director of 3S Fire Ltd, a fire management consultancy affiliated with the HFRS since 2013.

 Local political career

 Smith joined the Conservative Party after the 1997 general election.
 He had previously voted for the single issue Eurosceptic Referendum Party.
 He was first elected as a Conservative councillor for the Harefield ward in the 2000 Southampton City Council election.
 Smith had previously unsuccessfully contested the council elections in 1998 as an independent candidate and in 1999 as a Conservative.
 He was a cabinet member for economic development on the council between 2007 and 2010.
 He was the leader of the council until 2012 when the Labour Party took over the council.

 Smith was appointed as chairman of Hampshire Fire and Rescue Service (HFRS) in 2009 and was re-appointed in 2014.

-In April 2011, while Smith was visiting the submarine HMS Astute (S119) as part of the tour, a sailor started shooting, and killed an officer.
-Smith intervened and helped apprehend the sailor.
+In April 2011, while Smith was visiting the nuclear submarine HMS Astute (S119) as part of the tour, a sailor started shooting with a SA80 rifle, and killed an officer.
+Smith intervened and helped to disarm and apprehend the sailor.
 He was awarded the George Medal for his actions.

 Parliamentary career

 Smith stood as a Conservative candidate in the Southampton Itchen constituency in the 2010 general election.
 He came second in the seat, losing by 192 votes to the incumbent Labour MP John Denham.
 Smith was elected as MP for the constituency in the subsequent 2015 general election.
 Smith was re-elected in the 2017 and 2019 general elections.

 Smith is a member of the UK Delegation Parliamentary Assembly of the Organization for Security and Co-operation in Europe.
 Smith has also participated in the OSCE's election monitoring activities in the United States, Italy, Hungary, Russia, and Kazakhstan.

+In June 2023, he announced his intention to stand down at the 2024 general election.